GitLab Runner Helm Chart

 • <SECRET_NAME> is the Kubernetes Secret resource name.
 (For example: gitlab-domain-cert.)

-• <CERTIFICATE_FILENAME> is the filename for the certificate in your current directory that will be imported into the secret.
+• <CERTIFICATE_FILENAME> is the filename for the certificate in your current directory to import into the secret.

 kubectl create secret generic <SECRET_NAME> \